ColeB1722/Image-Editor/README.md

 setup.sh
 ```

-## Dependencies

-You will require the following packages for python.
+You will also require the following packages for python.
 Please be sure to have them installed before hand.

 ```bash
 tensorflow, PIL, PySimpleGUI, cv2, numpy, io, os, sys, datetime